 When my last long-term relationship ended, the first thing I did was join a dating app, and by first thing, I mean I downloaded dating apps within hours of the breakup occurring.
 Was that the right move for me to make?
+Was I ready to date again?
 Nope.
 Then, internally, I decided that the person who was probably into me while I was in the relationship will definitely be waiting around for me.
 Ha.
 Two words: Famous boyfriend.

 Other people stay at home, eat ice cream and cry.
 Others go out, get hammered and hopefully get “under someone”, which apparently is the best way to get over someone.
 So, how else do we get over someone and move on?
-When is the right time?
+When is the right time to date again?

 But when will I get over this breakup?